Product Design Technology

 Your portfolio should show a high level of commitment to your studies and evidence of fundamental design skills.
 We are looking for enthusiasm for your chosen subject, strong visual communication skills, evidence of problem-solving, clear working procedures showing the development of your ideas, experience in a range of different media and materials - 2D and 3D, and an awareness of contemporary designers and the history of design.

 For more advice and examples, ask your current teacher or lecturer for assistance and web search keywords such as 'Product Design portfolios' 'Industrial Design portfolios' or 'how to make a product design portfolio'.
-Please don't feel intimidated by the high levels of skill and design ability shown in professional portfolios online, We don't expect applicants to match professionals that's what you come to university to learn.
+Please don't feel intimidated by the high levels of skill and design ability shown in professional portfolios online, We don't expect applicants to match professionals as that's what you come to university to learn.

 It takes a lot of time to prepare a good design portfolio and making one is a great learning opportunity; it showcases your ability and is very rewarding.